djrut/blog/secrets/secrets.md

 ## Motivation

 During the course of operating services and infrastructure, we often find ourselves handling small but sensitive datums such as API keys, username/passwords, security tokens and the like.
-For example, configuring a JDBC connection from an upstream service to a backend database usually involves three pieces of sensitive data: the connection string, the username and password.
+For example, configuring a database connection from an upstream service to a backend database usually involves three pieces of sensitive data: the connection string, the username and password.

 There exist myriad mechanisms to communicate these small data items from the control plane to the underlying VM or container: instance metadata, K8S configmaps, environment variables and so on.